 Fleet replacement reserve

 The Fleet Replacement Reserve is used to fund the replacement of office vehicles.
-Council transfers to the reserve an amount determine to balance the 10-year requirements and transfers from the reserve the net cost of fleet purchases for the year.
+Council transfers to the reserve a fixed amount annually and transfers from the reserve the net cost of fleet purchases for the year.

 Information technology reserve